JoyMonteiro/bharatsim-tutorial/source/epidemiology-network-structure.rst

 Introducing a network structure
 ===============================

-We can now add an additional layer of complexity, by introducing relations between the agents through their home and work locations.
+Consider the semi-realistic scenario where agents can move between different locations like “work” and “home”.
+We can build a network that accounts for the relationship between agents and locations over time.

 .. figure:: _static/images/epidemiology_network_schematic.png
     :align: center